 Non-specific Symptoms Pathways (NSS)

-NSS pathways have been introduced from 2020 to fill a previously un-met need to people who have symptoms suspicious of a cancer who however do not meet the NG12 criteria for a site specific suspected cancer referral.
+NSS pathways were introduced in 2020 to fill a previously un-met need to people who have symptoms suspicious of a cancer who however do not meet the NG12 criteria for a site specific suspected cancer referral.

 Community Diagnostic Centres (CDCs)